alfarrajs/x3AZFx/README.md

 <br>

-- A passionate Self-taught Front-End developer
+- A passionate Self-taught Back-end web developer
-- Currently learning Back-End by Self
+- Currently learning Nodejs
 - I’m currently open for an Intern or a new job opportunity
 <br><br>